ZIBOWANGKANGYU/ZIBOWANGKANGYU.github.io/_posts/2024-05-16-copilot_topic.md

 GitHub Copilot's model provider, OpenAI, has made [statements](https://openai.com/index/moving-ai-governance-forward/) about improving the safety, security and trustworthiness of AI.
 Although I cannot be 100% sure what is behind Copilot's hesitation, it definitely makes sense to have safety measures on certain topics to avoid societal harm.
 This is especially important when heated words on the internet are dividing our societies or even inciting violence.

 In the example above, the behaviour of Copilot is easily identifiable and understandable.
-However, as more tasks, and especially higher-level tasks are delegated to genAI in software development, safety and fairness measures at less obvious places.
+However, as more tasks, and especially higher-level tasks are delegated to genAI in software development, safety and fairness measures also work in less obvious ways.
 This requires developers, as AI users, to have a strong understanding of how AI safety measures work.
 As we use Copilot to write codes, don't forget to ask the following questions:

 - Does part of my development / analytical project have risks in terms of safety, security, societal harm and fairness?